Tuesday, January 24, 2012

 Daniel is the ex-Amish young man that lives with us.
 This is his team of Half lingers pulling the sleigh.
 Quick before we have 40 degrees again.

+I like to tease him about using horses so much, he hasn't really let his past life go.
+It's fun to watch him and his team run around the neighborhood giving rides or working hard.
 Daniel and his team, Toby and Bob get all our firewood to heat the house and our water.
 He also supplies my 80 year old father-in-law with wood.
 It's a good way to keep the woods and fence rows cleaned up, as well as amuse the neighbors.